intuit/oauth-rubyclient/README.md

 This tutorial describes how to use Intuit Ruby OAuth Client Library to generate access tokens for your QuickBooks Online Companies data.
 The Ruby OAuth Client Library  provides a set of methods that make it easier to work with Intuit’s OAuth and OpenID protocol:

- -Generating Authorization URL
+  - Generating Authorization URL
- -Getting OAuth2 Bearer Token
+  - Getting OAuth2 Bearer Token
- -Getting User Info
+  - Getting User Info
- -Validating OpenID token
+  - Validating OpenID token
- -Refreshing OAuth2 Token
+  - Refreshing OAuth2 Token
- -Revoking OAuth2 Token
+  - Revoking OAuth2 Token
- -Migrating tokens from OAuth1.0 to OAuth2
+  - Migrating tokens from OAuth1.0 to OAuth2

  If you are not familiar with Intuit OAuth protocol, please refer to Authentication and authorization page for general information on OAuth.